mihailgaberov/chat/README.md

 # Mihail's Chat

 >_I have written a tutorial about how I did this.
-You cau find it [here](https://mihail-gaberov.eu/how-i-build-chat-app-with-react-and-typescript-part1/) or [here](https://medium.freecodecamp.org/build-a-chat-app-with-react-typescript-and-socket-io-d7e1192d288), or [here](https://dev.to/mihailgaberov/how-to-build-a-chat-app-with-react-typescript-and-socket-io-2e1c)_
+You can find it [here](https://mihail-gaberov.eu/how-i-build-chat-app-with-react-and-typescript-part1/) or [here](https://medium.freecodecamp.org/build-a-chat-app-with-react-typescript-and-socket-io-d7e1192d288), or [here](https://dev.to/mihailgaberov/how-to-build-a-chat-app-with-react-typescript-and-socket-io-2e1c)_

 A React single page chat application (SPA)р built with the following technologies: